rubymonsters/webapps-for-beginners/source/12-sessions/01-cookies.md

 # Cookies

-A cookie is a little piece of information that a web application can send along with a response, and that will be stored by the browser.
-From then on, when the browser makes another request to the same application it will include the cookie to the request, sending it back to the application.
+A cookie is a little piece of information that a web application can send along with a response that will be stored by the browser.
+From then on, when the browser makes another request to the same application, it will include the cookie to the request, sending it back to the application.

 For example, an HTTP response that sets a cookie for a user's prefered visual